jeantessier/book-reviews/node_mongo/README.md

 mongosh node_mongo_book_reviews book_reviews.js
 ```

+### Seed Data

+You can seed the system by running the `seed.sh` script in the top folder.

+It creates two users:

+- Jean Tessier
+- Simon Tolkien

+It creates six books:

+- The Hobbit
+- The Lord of the Rings
+- The Fellowship of the Ring
+- The Two Towers
+- The Return of the King
+- The Silmarillion

+With a sampling of reviews by the two users.

+> The script uses forged credentials in a JWT that you will need to recreate
+> so you can sign it with the `JTW_SECRET` for your environment.
+See the note
+> in the `seed.sh` script.

 ## Running the Server

 You need to configure the secret to sign JWTs and the location of the database